schristofo/RaiseHope/README.md

 # RaiseHope
-Web app project assigned for Databases class
+### Web app project assigned for Databases class

-AMAN RE SAVVAAAA
+Raise Hope is a fundraising Web App dedicated to relieving natural and human-made disasters on a worldwide scale.
+Our determination to help and assist every community facing such disasters.